Divija-reddy/Machine-Learning-Lab/Lab-02_Purchase_Data_Analysis/README.md

 Contents:
 - Lab-02_Questions.pdf : Problem statements for Lab 02
-- purchase_data.xlsx  : Dataset used for analysis
+- Purchase_Data.xlsx  : Dataset used for analysis
 - lab02_q1.py to lab02_q9.py : Python solutions for each question

 Tools Used: